quicwg/base-drafts/draft-ietf-quic-transport.md

 in length, or between 4 and 18 octets (inclusive).
 Connection IDs are selected independently in each direction.

-The primary function of a connection ID is to ensure that changes in addressing at lower protocol layers (UDP, IP, and below) don't cause packets for a QUIC connection to be delivered to the wrong endpoint.
+The primary function of a connection ID is to ensure packets can still be assotiated with the right connection at the receiver if changes in sender addressing at lower protocol layers (UDP, IP, and below) occur.
+The Connection ID is visibe to the path to also enable the network to deliver packets for a QUIC connection to the right endpoint after an address change if load balancing is used.
 Each endpoint selects connection IDs using an implementation-specific (and perhaps deployment-specific) method which will allow packets with that connection ID to be routed back to the endpoint and identified by the endpoint upon receipt.

-A zero-length connection ID MAY be used when the connection ID is not needed for routing and the address/port tuple of packets is sufficient to associate them to a connection.
-An endpoint whose peer has selected a zero-length connection ID MUST continue to use a zero-length connection ID for the lifetime of the connection and MUST NOT send packets from any other local address.
+A zero-length connection ID MAY be used when the connection ID is not needed for routing and the address/port tuple of packets is assumed to be sufficiently stable to associate them to a connection.
+An endpoint whose peer has selected a zero-length connection ID MUST continue to use a zero-length connection ID for the lifetime of the connection and cannot send packets from any other local address without breaking the connection.

 When an endpoint has requested a non-zero-length connection ID, it will issue a series of connection IDs over the lifetime of a connection.
 The series of